Disability and Aging Community Living Advisory Committee

 Members shall not accrue more than two absences from Committee meetings within one year.
 If such member is absent from more than two meetings, he or she shall be deemed to have resigned from the Committee and the co-chairs shall appoint a new member.

-The Committee will constitute of a State Chair, which will be a CHHS Department Director, who oversees programs or services serving older adults and people with disabilities, as well as two Stakeholder Co-Chairs one representing the disability community and the other the aging community, both will be Members of the Committee.
+The Committee will constitute of a State Chair, which will be a CalHHS Department Director, who oversees programs or services serving older adults and people with disabilities, as well as two Stakeholder Co-Chairs one representing the disability community and the other the aging community, both will be Members of the Committee.

 The state Co-Chair role will rotate every two (2) years with the inaugural Co-Chair to be the Director of the California Department of Aging.
-The following CHHS Department Directors will be appointed as Members to the Committee:
+The following CalHHS Department Directors will be appointed as Members to the Committee:

 - Director of the California Department of Aging;